Kernix13/vision-grid-express/README.md

 2️⃣ Board page:

 1. I need a modal for saved images - something similar but different than the home page modal -> a slider/lightbox
-2. Add a back-to-top button Fx in case the user has many saved images and/or images with a large heightto-width ratio, otherwise it's a long scroll back up!
-3. I need to figure out how to add the selected class to `thumb-item` after each move up/down
+2. I need to figure out how to add the selected class to `thumb-item` after each move up/down
-4. consider using `srcset` for DOM images on different devices, possibly same for modals
+3. consider using `srcset` for DOM images on different devices, possibly same for modals
-5. STRETCH GOAL(S): I'll need to implement the settings form to:
+4. STRETCH GOAL(S): I'll need to implement the settings form to:
    1. rename the board(s),
    2. start a slideshow of just the images, and/or the images + text
    3. allow user to set the timing, and/or